masak/nex/game-1-analysis/README.md

 A game-changing move.
-White uses his own piece to cause real concern with Black's bottom-edge connection, forcing black to respond &mdash; while also using the neutral piece to make turn the bridge connection at the top insecure.
+White uses his own piece to cause real concern with Black's bottom-edge connection, forcing black to respond &mdash; while also using the neutral piece to turn the bridge connection at the top insecure.

 One immediate conclusion from this is that in Nex, unlike in Hex, bridges need to be monitored closely.
 In Hex, they can still be intruded on, but in Nex, an